 We don’t delay our loan repayments intentionally.
 But missing a loan repayment can damage your credit rating.
 If you are finding it difficult to manage your loan repayments, here are 7 tips to help you pay off your debt efficiently.

-Right from the application stage to processing and getting your money, taking a personal loan is a pretty straightforward process if you have the right credit score.
+Right from the application stage to processing and getting your money, taking a personal loan can be a simple process if you have the right credit score and meet the lender’s requirements.
 The tough part begins when you’ve to start paying towards your loan.
 Just like any other loan, you can repay your personal loan in monthly instalments.

 But managing a monthly repayment isn’t a cakewalk.
 It takes a lot of effort to set aside a repayment amount for each month.
 Especially with the ongoing financial crisis, owing to the coronavirus pandemic.
 Sometimes you may actually miss a payment due to an emergency that’s uncalled for.